rjsalamanca/ppl-tracker/README.md

    [X] Breaks on first value not a number
 [] Ability to create a routine without sets
 [IP] INSERT ISSUE BUG
+   [X] Bug caused by async await.
+Removed async and now using .then to solve issue [] Rest Days have no exercise sets, error on back end needs fixing.
    - Inserting of days are not in order.
 Rework of insertions need to be sequential according to the day.

 ************